 Realtors, investors, and property management companies use software to accomplish diverse goals such as streamlining workflow and automating property management.
 Common applications such as Property Management System Software (PMS), Multiple Listing Service Software (MLS), Comparative Market Analysis Software (CMA), and Real Estate Valuation Software can improve business performance and communication between tenants and property managers.
-However, disputes may arise over the ownership of intellectual property of real estate software, or over development or implementation of such software by a vendor.
+However, disputes may arise over the ownership of intellectual property of real estate software, or over development or implementation of such software.

 Our experience with the real estate industry includes both intellectual property and software project failure matters.
 DisputeSoft has examined source code to find evidence of reverse engineering or copying in a property management system, testified at trial regarding best practices in software testing and error correction in connection with a real estate software project implementation, and performed functional validation testing to determine whether a tenant management system was ready for production.